lsexton21/ui-portfolio/README.md

 - [Bitbucket Pipeline And Using Serverless - Deploying A PHP REST API As An AWS Lambda](/markdowns/serverless.md)
 - [LAMP Stack Docker Build (Linux, Apache, MySQL, PHP)](/markdowns/lampStack.md)
 - Backend projects I also built but are not currently represented here:
-    - A SLIM 4 API that includes monolog, Google's recaptcha, php-di, respect validation, smarty streets, sentry, bref, geoip2, sendgrid libraries
+    - A SLIM 4 PHP API that includes monolog, Google's recaptcha, php-di, respect validation, smarty streets, sentry, bref, geoip2, sendgrid, and Doctrine (ORM) libraries
     - A node.js API that includes express, mongoDB/mongoose, multer, aws-sdk (s3), jsonwebtoken, and bcrypt libraries
     - Many node.js lamda functions (about a dozen) some connecting with dynamo and S3 buckets
-    - node.js Postman tests for our APIs
+    - Node.js Postman tests for our APIs
-    - And many other SLIM PHP routes, controllers, services, and entities
+    - Many other SLIM PHP routes, controllers, services, and entities
+    - Many other docker files
-    - A vanilla php mvc app (personal practice)
+    - A vanilla PHP mvc application (personal practice)